-Once you’ve registered and logged in, you’ll be able to access a great deal of information.
+Once you’ve registered and logged in to CRA My Account, you’ll be able to access a great deal of information.

-Here’s where you can find out how much contribution room you have on your TFSA.
+Here’s where you can find out how much contribution room you have available in your RRSP and TFSA.
 It also keeps track of prior withdrawals.

 Once you file your taxes, you can go here to check the status of your refund, view or change your return and check your benefit and credit payments.

-If you are asked to submit an information slip such as a medical receipt, it can be scanned and uploaded into My Account.
+If you are asked to submit an information slip such as a medical receipt, it can be scanned and uploaded into your CRA My Account.